How Much Time Does It Take to Get a GST Number in India?

 Application rejected after 7 days

-Failure to answer the officer's queries results in the application being rejected.
+Failure to answer the officer's queries results in rejection.

 Re-application After Rejection

-You can always try again, but you must start the entire process from scratch.
+You must start the entire process from scratch.

 Application Under Physical Verification